jmhobbs/PanoramAh/README.md

 1. Include jQuery
 2. Include PanoramAh
-3. Set up the div's with a rel tag equal to "[image-size]:[image-path]"
+3. Set up the div's with a two data tags: data-panorama-size and data-panorama-url (optional)
 4. Panoramize those div's

-PanoramAh also supports vertical panorama's, just pass the orientation option as 'vertical' and use the image height as the image size in the div.
+PanoramAh also supports vertical panorama's, just set data-panorama-orientation to 'vertical' or pass 'orientation':'vertical' to .panoramah()

 # Example